 When is it requested?

 Uric acid is requested when a doctor suspects high levels of uric acid in blood.
-Some patients with high levels of uric acid have a disease called gout, which is an inherited disorder that affects purine breakdown.
+Some patients with high levels of uric acid have a disease called gout, a disorder that affects purine breakdown which can run in families.
 Patients with gout suffer from joint pain, most often in their toes but in other joints as well.
 The test may also be requested if a patient appears to have kidneys that are not working properly.

 The test is also used as a monitoring tool when a patient has undergone chemotherapy or radiotherapy, to find out whether uric acid levels are getting dangerously high.
 Monitoring can also be done when a patient is found to have gout or renal failure.
 Patients who have high uric acid levels are sometimes put on drugs to help lower uric acid levels.